ekimroyrp/251031_ProfileRing/README.md

 ## Controls
 - Drag the white handles in the profile canvas (bottom-left) to reshape the cross-section curve.
+- Use the buttons beneath the canvas to add/remove control points or instantly swap to a preset profile.
 - Use the sliders to adjust the number of profiles distributed around the circle, twist the copies progressively, scale the overall profile, and apply a taper across the sweep.
 - Orbit, pan, and zoom the viewport with your mouse (or trackpad) via OrbitControls to inspect the mesh from every angle.